In this Power BI Tutorial, let us explore, Power BI Filter vs Slicer or the difference between Power BI Filter and Slicer. Also, we will discuss:

 - Visual filter: It applies to a single visual on a report page.
 These are the granuual filters that we can use in our data.
-Also, they work with the content of both page-level filters and reporting level, thst means the visual-level filters cannot be edited further to filter data in other visual.
+Also, they work with the content of both page-level filters and reporting level, that means the visual-level filters cannot be edited further to filter data in other visuals.

-- Page filter: It filters all the visuals on the report page.
+- Page filter: It filters all the visuals on the report page of Power BI Report.
 This filter can be applied based on some conditions on a particular page within a given report.

 - Report filter: It applies to all pages in the report.
-This filters are the ones that affect all data in this report, no matter what we are looking for.
-It is acts like a Global filter.
+These filters are the ones that affect all data in this report, no matter what we are looking for.
+It acts as a Global filter.

 - Drill through filter: With this filter, we create a destination report page that focuses on a specific entity, such as a supplier.
-From the other report pages, users can right-click a data point for that entity and drillthrough to the focused page.
+From the other Power BI report pages, users can right-click a data point for that entity and drill through to the focused page.